fals/cqrs-clean-eventual-consistency/README.md

 ## :page_facing_up: Derived Data

 Having multiple data stores makes this system a Derived Data system, which means, you never lose data, you can always rebuild one store from another, for example, if you lose an event which sync data between the write and read database you can always get this data back from the write database and rebuild the read store.

+*Domain Model* is materialized to *Query Models* using view materializer.
+Keeping this as separed component in the query stack allows fully control to mapped properties and fully testable.

 ## :envelope: Message Broker